Search Journal-type in search term and press enter

 Michael B. Gotway, MD2

-Physical examination: unremarkable and the patient’s oxygen saturation was 98% on room air.
+Physical examination was largely unremarkable and the patient’s oxygen saturation was 99% on room air.
+The patient’s vital signs were within normal limits.

-Laboratory evaluation: largely unremarkable.
-Quantiferon testing for Mycobacterium tuberculosis was negative.
-An outside otolaryngology examination was reported to show no abnormalities.
-Frontal chest radiography (Figure 1) was performed.
+Laboratory evaluation was unremarkable.
+Quantiferon testing for Mycobacterium tuberculosis was negative, and testing for coccidioidomycosis was unrevealing.
+Frontal and lateral chest radiography (Figure 1) was performed.

 Which of the following statements regarding the chest radiograph is most accurate?
-(Click on the correct answer to proceed to the second of nine pages)
+(Click on the correct answer to proceed to the second of eight pages)

-1. The chest radiograph shows a mediastinal mass
+1. The chest radiograph shows asymmetric reticulation and interlobular septal thickening

-4. The chest radiograph shows a possible focal air space opacity
+4. The chest radiograph shows large lung volumes

 5. The chest radiograph shows small cavitary pulmonary nodules